 "No matter what my background, I couldn’t have gone into wrestling when I got out of high school.
 I was too small.
 Wrestling may have been my first love, but baseball looked more practical for my future."

 Despite his new, successful career in wrestling, Savage kept baseball in his life.
-He frequently attended major-league games while talking to a lot of players who sought him out as well as throwing out the first pitch for a Detroit Tigers game in 1993.
+He frequently attended major-league games while talking to many players who sought him out and threw out the first pitch for a Detroit Tigers game in 1993.
 He also did guest commentary and appeared on game broadcasts for interviews multiple times.
 One appearance occurred on Sept.
 21, 1989, during the third inning of a Cincinnati Reds game that is a part of baseball and wrestling folklore.
-While in the press box for a radio interview to promote a TV taping for Saturday Night’s Main Event at nearby Riverfront Coliseum with Reds play-by-play voice, and avid WWF fan, Marty Brennaman, Macho Man, unfortunately, became the center of attention leading to his ejection by team owner Marge Schott, who believed he was a distraction.
+While in the press box for a radio interview to promote a TV taping for Saturday Night’s Main Event at nearby Riverfront Coliseum with Reds play-by-play voice and avid WWF fan, Marty Brennaman, Macho Man, unfortunately, became the center of attention leading to his ejection by team owner Marge Schott, who believed he was a distraction.
 Hall of Fame baseball writer Hal McCoy reported on the incident for the Dayton Daily News: